RohanNagar/thunder/scripts/README.md

 ## Writing New Integration Tests

 Integration tests are defined in a YAML file.
+To add a new integration test suite, use the following steps.

+1. Create a new directory inside `tests/` with the name of your new test.

-To add a new integration test suite, create a new YAML file and fill out your test cases.
-Look at `tests/tests.yaml` for an example of possible test cases.
+2. Inside that directory, create a new file called `tests.yaml` and fill out your test cases.
+Look at `tests/general/tests.yaml` for an example of possible test cases.
 In general, the format for a test case will look like the following:

 ```yaml
 - name: NAME OF TEST